msf-oca-his/dhis-ca-printable-forms/README.md

     1. `heightOfProgramTitle`: height (length) of program title present at top of the sheet
     2. `rowHeight`: height (length) of each row
     3. `numberOfColumns`: number of columns to fit in a page.
+    4. `pageNumberHeight`: height (length) left above the page number in the explainer sheet so as to accommodate for any options that require text wrap.
 6. `OptionSet`: configuration related to rendering option sets, in both tally sheets and cover sheets (note: changing the values of labelPadding and dataElementLabel will not affect printing, as these options will not come into use until JSS is introduced).
   1. `labelPadding`: the gap between the checkbox and the option name (option label)
   2. `dataElementLabel`: the space (width) assigned for data element names.
 Longer names without spaces will not word wrap.